Blog

 What is the difference between a home care agency and a Medicare-certified home health agency?

 A Medicare-certified home health agency operates under a physician-ordered plan of care, typically following a qualifying hospitalization, and bills Medicare directly for covered skilled services.
-A private home care or private-duty agency provides services — including both skilled nursing and personal care — on a private-pay or insurance-pay basis outside the Medicare home health benefit.
+A private home care or private-duty agency provides services — including both skilled nursing and personal care — on a private-pay or insurance-pay basis.
 Families often need both at different stages of care.
 Clarifying which model applies to your situation helps you understand what is covered, what is not, and which providers are eligible to serve you.

 How do I verify that a home care agency is Joint Commission Accredited?

 You can verify any agency's Joint Commission Accreditation status by searching the Joint Commission's Quality Check database at qualitycheck.org, where accredited organizations are listed publicly with their Gold Seal of Approval status.
 You can also ask the agency directly to provide their accreditation certificate and the date of their most recent survey.
-Accreditation must be renewed on a regular basis, so confirm the status is current rather than lapsed.
+Accreditation must be renewed on a regular schedule — confirm the status is current, not lapsed.

 Can a home care agency start care immediately after a hospital discharge?